bamoha/invisible-tech-server/README.md

 ## To run the server

-Change the working directory to server and run
+Pull this repo and run

 <code>
   npm install